AdkPrtm/test-teknis-comtelindo/README.md

 ## How to use

-Before use, create a database in your local system using mysql.
+Before use, create a database in your local system using mysql and copy env.example file to .env for fill database name.

 ```shell
 - git clone https://github.com/AdkPrtm/test-teknis-comtelindo.git